Tech-Goddess-Olori/Tech-Goddess-Olori/README.md

 👑Light Automation Mummy💡⚙️

+👑Special Assistant to the CEO of Light Automation

 👑I’m interested in Fullstack Web Development, Cybersecurity, Industrial Automation and Aviation systems

 👑Feel free to Google me